Azure/azureml-examples/tutorials/automl-with-pycaret/README.md

 # AutoML with PyCaret

-description: learn how to automate ML with [PyCaret](https://github.com/pycaret/pycaret)

 "PyCaret is an open source, **low-code** machine learning library in Python that allows you to go from preparing your data to deploying your model within minutes in your choice of notebook environment."
 It supports:

 - [Classification](https://pycaret.readthedocs.io/en/latest/api/classification.html)